Sean0418/connectopy/data/README.md

 # Data Directory

-This directory contains all data files for the Brain Connectome analysis.
+This directory contains all data files for the Connectopy analysis.

 ## Structure